-On 20 December 2006, during the 61st session of the United Nations General Assembly, the First Secretary of the Permanent Mission of South Africa to the UN, Ms Laoura Lazouras, introduced the draft Resolution on World Diabetes Day on behalf of the Group of 77 (a coalition of developing countries) and China.
-The following countries were listed as co-sponsors: Armenia, Bosnia and Herzegovina, Croatia, Monaco, Austria, Georgia, Malta, Portugal, and Ukraine.
+On 20 December 2006, during the 61st session of the UN General Assembly, the First Secretary of the Permanent Mission of South Africa to the UN introduced the draft Resolution on World Diabetes Day on behalf of the Group of 77 (a coalition of developing countries) and China.
+The following countries were listed as co-sponsors: Armenia, Bosnia and Herzegovina, Croatia, Monaco, Austria, Georgia, Malta, Portugal and Ukraine.

-In her speech to the Assembly, the First Secretary spoke of the potentially devastating impact of the silent pandemic of diabetes.
-She highlighted the disproportionate threat to life and wellbeing in low- and middle-income countries and warned of the huge increase in the number of people affected by diabetes that is expected over the coming decades (the complete text of the speech is available online at: www.g77.org/Speeches/122006.html).
+In her speech to the Assembly, the First Secretary, Ms Laoura Lazouras, spoke of the potentially devastating impact of the silent epidemic of diabetes.
+She highlighted the disproportionate threat to life and well-being in low- and middle-income countries and warned of the huge increase in the number of people affected by diabetes that is expected over the coming decades.
+(The complete text of the speech is available online at: www.g77.org/Speeches/122006.html)